Here's what not to do.

 Don’t take a chance on ruining a friendship or causing ill-will in a family.

-I’d rather see you ask someone who has extensive experience working with realtors.
+I’d rather see you ask someone who has extensive experience working with real estate agents.
 Ask your banker, lawyer, lender, financial planner, or CPA.
-These people connect with realtors on an ongoing basis.
+These people connect with Realtors on an ongoing basis.
 They will give recommendations that are based on repeated dealings, not isolated incidents.

 Working with someone who is local is perhaps the best advice I can give you.
 If real estate is all about location, then it makes sense to hire someone who knows everything possible about your location.